mbabynames search ✿

 Saoirse Genevieve

-Saoirse ("noble and strong") with Genevieve ("woman of the people").
+Saoirse ("freedom") with Genevieve ("woman of the people").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The hard G in Genevieve gives a clean break after Saoirse's open vowel ending.

 Saoirse Rose